Sanarazaaa/Mental-Disorder-Classification-Using-Random-Forest/README.md

 ### Dataset

-I used a dataset called `Mental disorder symptoms.xlsx` (private/unpublished).
+I used a dataset called `Mental disorder symptoms.xlsx`.
 Before feeding it into the model, I spent time cleaning and preparing it.
 This included:
 - Removing missing values to ensure consistency
 - Dropping duplicates to avoid data bias
 - Separating the features from the target labels (the disorder type)